 - Record additional observations after mixing.

-- Now separate the mixture and recreate the original test tube.
+- Now separate the mixture.
+Record the steps you take in the space provided below.
 Identify whether the process used to separate a particular layer was based on a physical or chemical property.

-- Identify the substances in the test tube.
+- Using the separated components, recreate the original test tube.

 - Based on your observations and the properties you used to separate the mixture, suggest a possible identity for each part of the mixture.

 Organize and record your observations of the layers and the mixture in the space below.